-- No children are to be present on school grounds without adult supervision. - Parents may not leave children prior to 8:30 a.m.
-At that time, they will enter the school and proceed to their homeroom. - Regular dismissal is at 3:40 p.m.
+- Students cannot be present on school grounds without adult supervision. - If students arrive prior to 8:25 a.m., they must attend Extended Day in the library.
+There is a \$15 charge per day for this service.
+Students may arrive as early as 7:30 a.m. and will be charged. - Regular dismissal is at 3:40 p.m.
 Supervision is provided after school until the cars are released.
-Students who are not picked up will be brought to the office, and we will inform their parents.
+Students who are not picked up will be brought to the office, and we will contact their parents.
 Students not picked up by 3:50 p.m. will be sent to Extended Day, and families will be charged.

-Plans for picking students up for appointments, trips, etc., should be clear to students before they leave for school in the morning.
+Parent plans for picking students up for appointments, trips, etc., should be clear to students before they leave for school in the morning.
 In the event a change is made, please call the respective school office.
-Parents must come into the school to sign children out when picking up early.
+Parents must come into the school to sign their children out when picking up early.